Magnifier Lamp Buying Guide

 The lens is about 6″ above the viewed page.
 Please don’t get me wrong, it looks very clear when you are actually seeing through the lens, only that when we have to shrink the picture here to put it online, it doesn’t appear to be very clear as it should be.
 Please note that the viewed page looks almost the same everywhere in the lens.

 The lens is about 4″ above the viewed page.
-Now, the image (at the center of the lens) apparently appears larger than the above two.
-It serves its purpose.
-Doesn’t it?
+Now, the image (magnified at the center of the lens) apparently appears larger than the other two pictures, of 3 and 5 diopter lens.
+It serves its purpose, doesn’t it?
 No sooner than the lens was placed on top of the page, when some listings went up smoke.
 (Another burn mark on the right side of the fingers, notice?)
 Very powerful.
 Unfortunately, you must also have noticed the readable portion of the viewed page becomes limited and the rest of the image towards the edge of the lens is so distorted that it eventually grows unreadable.
 Whatever your eye condition, this is definitely not recommended for reading purposes.

 We hope the above information is helpful for you in choosing which lens is more appropriate for your application.